The Elite Five: My Top Credit Cards Delivering Maximum Value

 Website Link: https://www.capitalone.com/credit-cards/venture/

 If you’ve been in the game for a while, you’ve probably found yourself at the checkout line, wondering if you’re using the best card for the situation.
 Frankly, the guessing game can get tiresome and overwhelming.
 What I love about this card is it eliminates the guessing game by offering 2x miles on all purchases.
 Just swipe, earn your double miles, and go.
-I use this card for almost all purchases that aren’t food/grocery or travel-related, including at Costco in Canada, where only MasterCard is accepted (unlike in the U.S., where it’s Visa).
+I use this card for almost all purchases that aren’t food/grocery or travel-related, including at Costco in Canada, where only MasterCard is accepted (VISA in the U.S.).
 Additionally, this card offers extra perks, which you can check out at the link above.
 There’s a chance I may replace this card with its big sister, the Venture X, this year as I re-balance my card portfolio.

 Shooting Guard: American Express Cobalt Card (Canadian Specialist)